minwoo0611/HeLiPR-File-Player/README.md

 **2023/08/15**: Repository for HeLiPR file player now available.

 We're diligently working to upload the [dataset link](https://sites.google.com/view/heliprdataset).
 This paper is under-reviewed, but readers can be found our paper in [arxiv] (https://arxiv.org/abs/2309.14590).
+If user wants to utilize the undistortion or accumulation of pointcloud from .bin file, please visite the [HeLiPR-Pointcloud-Toolbox](https://github.com/minwoo0611/HeLiPR-Pointcloud-Toolbox).

 ---